-One of the jobs of the GlobalProtect app is to collect
+One of the jobs of the GlobalProtect agent is to collect

 information about the host it is running on.
-The app then submits
+The agent then submits

-this host information to the GlobalProtect gateway upon successful connection.
+this host information to the GlobalProtect gateway upon successfully

-The gateway matches this raw host information submitted by the app
+connecting.
+The gateway matches this raw host information submitted

-against any HIP objects and HIP profiles that you have defined.
+by the agent against any HIP objects and HIP profiles you have defined.